penwern/curate-documentation.github.io/docs/documentation.markdown

 quarantine period is up) then the Quarantine Status tag changes to Risk to indicate that full quarantine conditions were not met.

-Once you have files in the Appraisal workspace, Curate <span style="font-size: 8pt;vertical-align: super;">TM</span> runs comprehensive file characterisation programmes.
-To access the generated characterization information, select a file and check the file information panel in the object information area. [(*see File Information Panel*)](#file-information-panel).
+Once you have files in the Appraisal workspace, Curate<span style="font-size: 8pt;vertical-align: super;">TM</span> runs
+comprehensive file characterisation programmes.
+To access the generated characterization information, select a file and check the [file information panel](#file-information-panel) in the object information area.
+See [File Information Panel](#file-information-panel).

 Characterised objects will include these fields in their information area:

 -   File MIME type